erikenbody/markdown-cv/index.md

 ## Service, Outreach, and Training

 ### Service & Outreach

+`2016-18`
+Volunteer bird bander with Louisiana Bird Observatory / Audubon Louisiana at Palmetto State Park Regular weekend volunteer at local bird banding station to assist with mist net set up and bird banding.

 `2016`
 Girls in STEM, Tulane University, New Orleans, LA Module co-instructor for “A little birdie told me”.
-GIST is a long-term program aimed at introducing female middle school students to science and female scientists.
+GIST is a long-term program aimed at introducing female elementary and middle school students to science and female scientists.

 `2015`
 Linking Scholarship & Applied Research: Community-based Conservation & Development, Tulane University; Workshop participant and presenter.